Patriarch Nikon of Moscow: Elected as patriarch (1652)

 On 1 August 1652 he was elected patriarch of Moscow.
 Nikon knew that he was rather unpopular with the nobility, and declined the offer several times.

 It was only with the utmost difficulty that Nikon could be persuaded to become the arch-pastor of the Russian Church.
 He gave in after the Tsar himself and the boyars fell on their knees, begging him to accept.
-He only yielded after imposing upon the whole assembly a solemn oath of obedience to him in everything concerning the dogmas, canons and observances of the Orthodox Church.
+He only yielded after imposing upon the whole assembly a solemn vow of obedience to him in everything concerning the dogmas, canons and observances of the Orthodox Church.